Casa La Noria

 |Other||Linen provided, Towels provided|

 The villa's main exterior dining terrace can seat 12 people around the extended table.
 There is another smaller relaxed dining terrace which enjoys sunset views over the mountains and is able to seat 8 people.
 A large parasol is supplied for use on the pool terrace.
 Private parking on the property for up to 3 cars, further parking is available on the roadside close by.
 The villa also benefits from the use of a tennis court and a larger, shared swimming pool that is located in beautiful gardens nearby and are close to the restaurant.
-Wifi is available in both nearby restaurants and is free, we will be extending wifi into La Noria, hopefully by spring 2014.
+Wifi is also available in La Noria.

 English and Spanish speaking representative on hand to answer any questions.